trinitylake-io/trinitylake/docs/format/transaction.md

 and all other files reachable from the root node are not replicated.
 We call this a **Minimal Export**.
 We call any export that is in between a **Partial Export**.

-Any file that is referenced by both the exported snapshot and the source LakeHouse might be removed by the LakeHouse version expiration process.
+Any file that is referenced by both the exported snapshot and the source Lakehouse might be removed by the Lakehouse version expiration process.
-With a full snapshot export, all files are replicated and dereferenced from the source LakeHouse.
+With a full snapshot export, all files are replicated and dereferenced from the source Lakehouse.
 With a partial or minimal export, additional retention policy settings are required to make sure the version expiration process still keep those files available for a certain amount of time.